lancl/real-estate-hub/README.md

 Based on this npm package, [react-autosuggest](https://www.npmjs.com/package/react-autosuggest).
 The advantages of providing auto-suggestion feature include less effort to type the full name of each city.

-### Google Maps

-Note that this API service is no longer free (it was back in 2018).

-I found one of Google Maps' API (`https://maps.googleapis.com/maps/api/js`) difficult to use (e.g. takes lots of configurations).
+### Map Component: via react-google-maps Module

+This component/module is difficult to configure.

+First, `<GoogleMap>` component needs API key in the endpoint (`https://maps.googleapis.com/maps/api/js`), in order to display the map properly.

 Below are some issues that I ran into.
 The details are in Map.js file.
 But on the bright side, these issues are relatively minor.

 - Markers cannot be re-rendered without refreshing the page (AKA `GoogleMap` from `react-google-maps` module simply does not remove any marker, once added).
-First, I converted this component from a function to a class (with `componentDidUpdate()`), but it did not work.
-Then, I looked into [its API doc](https://developers.google.com/maps/documentation/javascript/examples/marker-remove), but found its logic to be not helpful for React (more for Vanilla JS).
+  - First, I converted this component from a function to a class (with `componentDidUpdate()`), but it did not work.
+  - Then, I looked into [its API doc](https://developers.google.com/maps/documentation/javascript/examples/marker-remove), but found its logic to be not helpful for React (more for Vanilla JS).
 - Cannot dynamically set `defaultZoom` for `<GoogleMap>`.
-I wrote a helper function, getDefaultZoom(), that zooms in if the 2 geo-markers are close by.
-But it did not work (the map component simply does not update, once mounted).
-Therefore, I just set the default zoom as showing entire country of the US.
+  - I wrote a helper function, getDefaultZoom(), that zooms in if the 2 geo-markers are close by.
+But it did not work (the map component simply does not update, once mounted
+  - Therefore, I just set the default zoom as showing entire country of the US.

 ### Line Charts